Weston

-Weston Tree & Plant Group
+Tree & Plant

-a community group growing the green canopy of Weston-super-mare
+a community group growing the green canopy

 About us

-Weston's organisations, councils and communities come together to tree the town green.
+come together to tree the town green.

 Our aim is to bring together as many people, groups, organisations and businesses involved and interested in planting trees and other plants to increase tree canopy levels and biodiversity across the town.
 We think that through collaboration, the benefits to the town will be multiplied.